Updated: 2025/Nov/16

 communication.
 Currently defined types are:

-SOCK_CLOEXEC Set the close on exec property.
+SOCK_CLOEXEC Set the "close on exec" property.

-SOCK_NONBLOCK Sets non-blocking I/O.
+SOCK_NONBLOCK Set non-blocking I/O.

 SOCK_NOSIGPIPE Return EPIPE instead of raising SIGPIPE.